microsoft/vscode-explorer-command/README.md

 Allows extending the Windows 11 context menu once published as a sparse package.
-This repository is only responsible for creating the shell extensions, `microsoft/vscode` is responsible for generating relevant sparse package as part of its product pipeline, code sign it via ESRP and install it through Inno.
+This repository is only responsible for creating the shell extensions and unsigned sparse package, `microsoft/vscode` is responsible for code signing and installing it through Inno.

 ## Contributing